 C. Dún Eoghanachta (Fort of Eoin)

+If you’re looking for things to do on the Aran Islands then Dún Eoghanachta should certainly be on your list.
 This is an inland ring fort as well located in the western side on Inis Mor in a remote area of the island off the road between Kilronan and Dun Aengus.
 This fort is in the townland of Eoghanacht, south of the village of Sruthán.
 It has a single circular two-terraced wall of impressive height.
 The remains of several Clochain (stone houses) lie inside.
 The fort takes its name from the Eoghanachta tribe of Munster who were associated with the island in medieval times.

 D. Na Seacht d’Tempaillt (The Seven Churches)